-If you are looking to buy below-market mobile homes in Dallas, Texas area, one area to buy might be from inheritance lists and probate lists.
+If you are looking to buy below-market mobile homes in Dallas, Texas, one area to buy might be from inheritance lists and probate lists.
 But before you rush out and start marketing to those lists, make sure you know the 3 differences between inheritance lists and probate lists in Texas…

 When someone passes away, their estate passes to their heirs.
 While this can be a touching tribute and a way to keep wealth within a family, it can also be challenging for heirs because they may find themselves to be the owner of additional manufactured houses that they weren’t expecting and can’t afford to maintain.